Jensssen/My-List-Of-Projects/README.md

 # My-List-Of-Projects
-This Repository lists all Projects that I worked on in the past.
+This Repository lists all private Projects that I worked on in the past.

 # List of Projects